madkins23/go-slog/bench/README.md

   whereas the provided `Creator` object within `go-slog` will point to released code.
 * Build a Benchmark test function
 * Run the benchmark tests
-* Process the data for consumption using
+* Process the data for consumption:
-  - tabular generates text output in tabular form
+  - `tabular` generates text output in tabular form
-  - server provides tabular and chart data plus warnings
+  - `server` provides tabular and chart data plus warnings

 ## Creators